Funding Opportunities

 The committee overseeing this fund invites all students and student groups to submit applications for funding.

-Full instructions. guidelines, and a sample application can be found here.
+Instructions, guidelines, and a sample application

-The application process begins annually in Fall semester each year with new funding being available in November.
+The application process begins annually in the Fall semester each year with new funding being available in November.

-At the end of the project all individuals receiving funding are required to submit a final report.
+At the end of the project, all individuals receiving funding are required to submit a final report.

 Global Health and International